rvrebcev/near-development-101/content/near101_chapter_1.md

 In this section we will learn how to store data in the smart contract.

 ### Storage
-Our smart contracts will need to store data in the blockchain.
+Our smart contracts will need to store data on the blockchain.
 NEAR offers different storage options depending on the use case and the data type.

 We will use the `Storage` class from the `near-sdk-as`, which offers a great API to store and retrieve data from the blockchain.
 We can choose between the following collection types: